Navajo Lake Loop Trail

 Dominic, Mike, and Bruce pause in the

 middle of a lava flow, on the east end of the lake.
+Photo 2001.

+the hillside above the lake westbound.
 The north side of the lake is more open, with grass and

 wildflowers among moderately spaced quakies and the occasional fir.
 You'll have